 The Importance of A Medical Detox for Methadone

-Breaking Methadone addiction can be extremely difficult, even dangerous.
-That’s why choosing the right detoxification treatment is vital to a patient’s safety and the successful start of a rehab and recovery program.
+Overcoming Methadone dependence can be extremely difficult, even dangerous.
+That’s why choosing the right detoxification treatment is vital to a patient’s safety and the successful start toward recovery.
 It should not be attempted at home!
 Our inpatient detox program includes:

 - Thorough physical, psychological, and social assessments